 Written and Oral Communication courses (2 courses at the 200-400 level) develop advanced oral and written communication skills both within and outside of the major.
 Students must take one course within their major.

 Exploration courses (3 courses) are required to encourage first- and second-year students to explore a range of disciplines since a well-rounded, liberal arts education enables them to be better citizens.
 These courses teach students foundational skills for academic success.

 Modern language courses (2 courses or equivalent) support Central students’ intercultural development through the attainment of college-level language skills.
 The study of modern languages opens new pathways for cultural encounters and helps students to reflect on their own culture.

-For specific information and courses that fulfill Core requirements, please see the course catalog.
+In total, the Engaged Citizen core requirements represent approximately one-third of the 120 total credits required for graduation.
+For specific information on the courses that fulfill core requirements, please see the course catalog.